Last Updated on February 8, 2023 by Jada Glover

 Although slightly different from each other, both are intended to increase milk production.
 Cluster pumping may work slightly better because it mimics a baby that is cluster feeding,

 This is because cluster feeding is biologically normal and sometimes viewed as a sign that a baby is trying to increase milk supply for a growth spurt.
 Cluster pumping consists of several short pumping sessions over the course of a few hours.

 Typically these sessions are in the evening – much like a baby would nurse at the breast.
 If you are limited on time, give power pumping a try instead.

 Some moms get better results with a double stimulating breast pump.
 However, other moms get more milk by using a single breast pump with hands-on breast massage.

 You can also try this heat and breast massager to get more milk out of your breasts during a pumping session.

 If you’re not producing more with the above methods, you can also try supplementation with lactation supplements.
 My favorite, which is supported with studies, is moringa.

 It is a whole food supplement and works to increase milk supply.

-If you need more help increasing your breast milk supply – you can read my eBook The Ultimate Guide To Increasing Milk Supply Fast!
+If you need more help increasing your breast milk supply, be sure to check out my eBook The Ultimate Guide To Increasing Milk Supply Fast!

 What If I Have An Oversupply?
 What Should I Do?